Which of the following factors is most important in determining t... | Channels for Pearson+

 1

-Understand that solubility in water is primarily determined by the ability of a compound to interact with water molecules.
-Water is a polar solvent, meaning it has a partial positive charge on one side and a partial negative charge on the other.
+Understand that solubility in water is primarily influenced by the ability of a compound to interact with water molecules, which are polar.

-Recognize that polar compounds tend to dissolve well in polar solvents like water due to the 'like dissolves like' principle.
-This means that compounds with polar bonds or ionic charges can interact favorably with water molecules.
+Recognize that polarity refers to the distribution of electrical charge over the atoms joined by the bond.
+Polar compounds tend to dissolve well in polar solvents like water due to dipole-dipole interactions.

-Consider the role of hydrogen bonding.
-Compounds that can form hydrogen bonds with water are generally more soluble.
-This is because hydrogen bonds are strong dipole-dipole attractions that significantly enhance solubility.
+Consider that non-polar compounds do not interact favorably with water, leading to low solubility.
+Therefore, the polarity of a compound is a key factor in its solubility in water.

-Evaluate the molecular structure of the compound.
-Look for functional groups that are polar or capable of hydrogen bonding, such as hydroxyl (-OH), carboxyl (-COOH), or amino (-NH2) groups.
+Evaluate other factors such as melting point, color, and molecular weight.
+These factors can influence solubility but are not as directly impactful as polarity.

-Conclude that while molecular weight, color, and melting point can influence physical properties, the polarity of the compound is the most critical factor in determining its solubility in water.
+Conclude that among the given options, the polarity of the compound is the most important factor in determining its solubility in water.

 Watch next